 [community] repository and the AUR and the last group is keeping a lot

 of the infrastructure (e.g. wiki, forums, mailing lists, IRC channels, servers,

 For outsiders it is possible to join the Support Staff by starting to help maintain infrastructure together with the existing staff.
 When looking at the Trusted Users group the barrier of entry is a bit higher, as the person gains access to package repositories that are used by thousands of users.
 As such newcomers have to follow a vetting process and be sponsored by existing group members (this is similar, but much less clearly defined, for Developers).

 At the end of 2017 I was able to apply as Trusted User with the help of Ray Rashif, who had been maintaining the packages I wanted to help improve and update.

 Admittedly, the application process has been a bit daunting at the time, but it also made me realize, how much I could still improve my package scripts and the amount of work that is sometimes required to get things right.

 Since becoming a Trusted User in 2017 I have added many new packages in the context of a pro-audio package group and spent time on various other packaging areas as well.
-In 2019 I have been promoted to Developer and spent some more time on non-packaging topics as well, such as infrastructure improvements (e.g. releng, arch-release-promotion and arch-repo-management), installation medium (i.e. archiso) and various community related topics (e.g. setting up an RFC process and help hold Arch Linux Conferences).
+In 2019 I have been promoted to Developer and spent some more time on non-packaging topics on the side, such as infrastructure improvements (releng, arch-release-promotion and arch-repo-management), installation medium (archiso) and various community related topics (setting up an RFC process and help holding Arch Linux Conferences).

 That's it for now!
-I hope you enjoyed reading a user story, that eventually led to getting more involved with an international community of (very talented) developers to work on a challenging project with many facets.
+I hope you enjoyed reading a user story, that eventually led to getting more involved with an international community of (very talented) developers working on a challenging project with many facets.
 As you can imagine there are always many more stories to tell, but I tried to give a general overview.
-Maybe I could even get someone interested in reaching out and lending a hand in further developing this amazing beast that is Arch Linux.
+Maybe I could even get someone interested in reaching out and lending a hand in further developing this amazing beast that is Arch Linux :-)